-1) the East Sussex Energy Partnership: has coordinated a programme worth £3.6m over the last few years to reduce fuel poverty (see: About us (warmeastsussex.org.uk)).
+- 1) The East Sussex Energy Partnership: it has coordinated a programme worth £3.6m over the last few years to reduce fuel poverty (see: About us Warm East Sussex).
 This has included hundreds of targeted interventions to improve heating and insulation measures and connecting fuel poor households to the gas network.
-Successful bids to the national Green Homes Grant fund has secured an additional £2m in 2020-21, with a bid for a further £2.2m being made to scale up the delivery of low carbon retrofit to those in fuel poverty up to 2022-23.

-2) local community energy groups: are working with a range of partners to investigate how to transform whole areas, notably the villages of Barcombe and Firle Estate in Lewes, to net zero.
-Both areas are rural and off-gas grid communities that are investigating the costs, efficiency, and electricity network impact of different approaches, including heat pumps, heat networks and electric vehicles, which could be replicable models for affordable and community-owned low carbon energy for other rural villages.
+Successful bids, notably to the national Green Homes Grant fund, have secured an additional £4.2m in 2020-23, which will enable the scaling up of low carbon retrofit to those in fuel poverty. - 2) Local community energy groups: a number of groups are working with a range of partners to investigate how to transform whole areas, for example the village of Barcombe in Lewes, to net zero.
+It's a rural and off-gas grid community that's investigating the costs, efficiency, and electricity network impact of different approaches, including heat pumps, heat networks and electric vehicles, which could be a replicable model for affordable and community-led ways to decarbonise other rural villages.
+The Barcombe CommuniHeat project has the potential to be the UK's first electric low carbon village.
 The current feasibility study work could enable funding to be secured from the government's proposed Green Heat Network Fund, which is due to be available from 2022 to help fund the capital cost of low and zero carbon heat technologies.